 The recommendation problem can be defined as estimating the response of a user for new items, based on historical information stored in the system, and suggesting to this user novel and original items for which the predicted response is high.
-Useritem responses can be numerical values known as ratings (e.g., 1-5 stars), ordinal values (e.g., strongly agree, agree, neutral, disagree, strongly disagree) representing the possible levels of user appreciation, or binary values (e.g., like/dislike or interested/not interested).
-Moreover, user responses can be obtained explicitly, for instance, through ratings/reviews entered by users in the system, or implicitly, from purchase history or access patterns [39, 70].
-For the purpose of simplicity, from this point on, we will call rating any type of user-item response.
+The type of user-item responses varies from one application to the next, and falls in one of three categories: scalar, binary and unary.
+Scalar responses, also known as ratings, are numerical (e.g., 1-5 stars) or ordinal (e.g., strongly agree, agree, neutral, disagree, strongly disagree) values representing the possible levels of appreciation of users for items.
+Binary responses, on the other hand, only have two possible values encoding opposite levels of appreciation (e.g., like/dislike or interested/not interested).
+Finally, unary responses capture the interaction of a user with an item (e.g., purchase, online access, etc.) without giving explicit information on the appreciation of the user for this item.
+Since most users tend to interact with items that they find interesting, unary responses still provide useful information on the preferences of users.